Looking for a Good Keyword Research?Tool?

 Competition analysis and difficulty checking:

 KeySearch ranks keywords on a difficulty rating from 1 to 100.
 This will easily tell you whether you have a decent chance to rank for that keyword.
 To do this, KeySearch takes into account a combination of on-page and off-page factors of the top 10 ranking URLs for the said keyword.
 These are going to be your main competition, so you need to be aware of just who or what you’re up against.

 LSI keywords suggestion:

 KeySearch gives you the ability to perform deep analysis on your choice of keywords.
-It will generate LSI keywords which you can include within your content to give you that extra edge you need to rank faster and higher in the SERPs.
+It will generate LSI keywords that you can include within your content to give you that extra edge you need to rank faster and higher in the SERPs.

 All the data generated within KeySearch can be easily compiled into detailed reports as either CSV files or white label PDFs.
 These can be not only for your own use but if you are doing SEO for a client these reports can be passed on to them.